-A dancer (Special Olympics athlete or Unified partner) can register for only one out of the four Disciplines in the same Special Olympics DanceSport Competition.
+A dancer (Special Olympics athlete or Unified partner) can register for two out of the four Disciplines in the same Special Olympics DanceSport Competition.

 The technical delegate can allow dancers to compete in up to three different categories within one and the same discipline (e.g. Ballroom Couple and Ballroom Team or Folk-Dance Solo and Folk-Dance Duo).
-The routines/choreographics for the different categories must be at least 70% identical.

 The routine/choreography must not change.